 4.Complaints about clinical care or the amount charged for treatment will be referred to the dentist concerned, unless the patient requests otherwise.

 5.All complaints are acknowledged in writing as soon as possible but within three working days.
 A copy of this code of practice will be sent with the acknowledgement.
 If the patient has not yet discussed the matter with the Dr. Masters, they will be offered the opportunity to do so and also be asked how they would like to be kept informed of developments – by letter, e-mail, and telephone or face-to-face meetings.
 The patient will also be advised of the process we will follow in resolving the complaint and the anticipated timescale.

 6.We will investigate the complaint speedily and efficiently and as far a reasonably practicable, will keep the patient informed of our progress.
-Investigations will normally be completed as quickly as possible and a full response will be sent within 5 working days of its conclusion.
+Investigations will normally be completed as quickly as possible and a full response will be sent within 10 and no later than 20 working days of its conclusion.